Benchmarking can be a powerful tool to strengthen business, stay on top of trends and determine best practice. For leading aggregator, Astute

 , providing a platform for brokers to get together and compare notes is an important part of what they offer members.

-, director of Astute, benchmarking isn’t just about gathering statistics.
+, benchmarking isn’t just about gathering statistics.
 He told Australian Broker

 that it is about getting brokers and businesses together to open up a discussion.